Parghelia

-Parghelia is a comune (municipality) in the Province of Vibo Valentia in the Italian region Calabria, located about 60 km southwest of Catanzaro and about 15 km west of Vibo Valentia.
-As of 31 December 2004, it had a population of 1,383 and an area of 8.0 km2.
+Parghelia (Griko: Parelía) is a town and comune (municipality) in the Province of Vibo Valentia in the region of Calabria in southern Italy, located about 60 km southwest of Catanzaro and about 15 km west of Vibo Valentia.
+It has 1,271 inhabitants.

-The municipality of Parghelia contains the frazione (subdivision) Fìtili.
+The municipality of Parghelia contains the frazione (subdivision) of Fìtili.

-Parghelia borders the following municipalities: Drapia, Tropea, Zaccanopoli, Zambrone.
+Parghelia borders the municipalities of Drapia, Tropea, Zaccanopoli, and Zambrone.

 Parghelia is one of the cities that belongs to the Coast of the Gods.

+Demographics

+As of 2026, the population is 1,271, of which 48.8% are males, and 51.2% are females.
+Minors make up 13.4% of the population, and seniors make up 26.5%.

+Immigration

+As of 2025, immigrants make up 7.7% of the population.
+The 5 largest foreign countries of birth are Ukraine, Romania, Argentina, Bulgaria, and Georgia.